pivotal/docs-platform-automation/docs/configuration-management/secrets-handling.md

 ```

 !!! info
-    If using this you need to ensure concourse worker can talk to credhub so depending
+    If using this you need to ensure the concourse worker can talk to credhub so depending
     on how you deployed credhub and/or worker this may or may not be possible.
     This inverts control that now workers need to access credhub vs
     default is atc injects secrets and passes them to the worker.